 Major Spoilers ahead for Wednesday.

-If you are yearning for an escape into the realm of supernatural beings laden with dark halls, fantasies, and intriguing mysteries, then Netflix’s Wednesday is the perfect watch.
-The show that aired on Nov.
-23, 2022, created by Miles Millar and Alfred Gough, exhibits the Scream (2022) star Jenna Ortega as the titular Wednesday Addams whose transfer to Nevermore Academy marked a significant transformation in her life.
+For those yearning for an escape into the realm of supernatural beings laden with dark halls, fantasies, and intriguing mysteries, then Netflix’s Wednesday is the perfect watch.
+The show, created by Miles Millar and Alfred Gough is led by Scream (2022) star, Jenna Ortega as the titular Wednesday Addams.
+Viewers get to watch as Wednesday navigates her supernatural abilities after transferring to Nevermore Academy.

 Vampires / Fangs